elyas-code/wordguessr/README.md

-Reminds me when Yasin said me and Elyas should collaberate.
+Reminds me when Yasin said I and Elyas should collaberate.
 Well, it almost happened.